CodeBlue-Technology-LLC/Scripts/SpoolerNuke/readme.md

 # SpoolerNuke.ps1

 Nukes and rebuilds the Windows Print Spooler environment on a print server or RDS host.
 Removes all third-party drivers, print processors, port monitors, and driver files, then restarts the spooler clean.
-Printers re-map automatically via Group Policy after cleanup.
+Printers re-map automatically via Group Policy after cleanup, if configured.

 ---